petenorth/angular-5-example/README.md

 * add healthchecks.
 * remove node_modules from binary upload thus improving build times and network utilization.
 * use alternative approach of source to image with nodejs8 builder image
+* specify the uid in the Dockerfile to remove warning from oc create-app